ansible/ansible.github.com/rst/playbooks.rst

 Look at the bottom of the playbook execution for a summary of the nodes that were executed and how they performed.
-General failures and fatal *unreachable* communication attempts are kept seperate in the counts.
+General failures and fatal *unreachable* communication attempts are kept separate in the counts.

 If you ever want to see detailed output from successful modules as